Anime4000/RTL960x/Tools/emulator/README.md

 # RTL960x Emulator
-This script allow you to modify and reverse engineering RTL9601C1 based firmware.
+This script allow you to modify and reverse engineering RTL960x based firmware.

+# Architecture
+* MIPS (R3000 variant/PlayStation One)
+* ARMv8 (Cortex A55)

 # Prerequisite
 You need these program installed: